Playa Del Carmen Restaurant Guide

 El Hongo

 A favorite Playa del Carmen eatery is the quirky El Hongo.
 This family-run business is a bit off-the-beaten-path in Ejidal but is well worth the trek for its delicious classic Mexican food, ridiculous pancakes, and live music.
 Try the fresh blended/frozen lemonade with mint and the fresh ceviche, you won’t be disappointed!
+This breakfast and lunch spot is cash only.

 Midrange Restaurants